garretcq/garretcq/README.md

 I'm interested in economics, statistics, data science, decentralized finance, NFTS, and web development (specifically in web 3.0).
 I'm currently learning C++ and Python via Codecademy.com and am using Github as a location to practice projects.
 I'm pursuing a degree in statistics and psychology.

-You'll catch me on twitter @_unvrfy.
+You'll catch me on twitter @unvrfy.
 Feel free to reach out!

 Talk soon.